sap-tutorials/Tutorials/tutorials/hana-graph-overview-setup/hana-graph-overview-setup.md

 ---
-title: Create SAP HANA Graph Workspace
+title: Create an SAP HANA Graph Workspace
-description: Get overview of what SAP HANA Graph is, load some sample data and create your first graph workspace based on that data.
+description: Get an overview of what SAP HANA Graph is, load some sample data, and create your first graph workspace based on that data.
 auto_validation: true
 time: 10
 tags: [tutorial>beginner, products>sap-hana, products>sap-hana-cloud, products>sap-hana\,-express-edition, topic>sql]